 The mission of Upsilon Pi Epsilon is to recognize academic excellence at both the undergraduate and graduate levels in the Computing and Information Disciplines.
 The Marquette chapter of UPE was chartered in 2001 and inducts qualified students from the computer science and computer engineering majors.

-Marquette’s online Master of Science in Computing program is ranked 14th (2022).
+Marquette’s online Master of Science in Computer and Information Science program is ranked 14th (2022).
 According to U.S. News, the rankings for computer information technology programs are based on factors such as classroom engagement, faculty credentials and training, and student excellence.
 The Computer Science undergraduate program is ranked 191st (2022).

 Kevin is the associate director for university communication in the Office of University Relations.
 Contact Kevin at (414) 288-4745 or firstname.lastname@example.org.